lemminkainen94/spoilerAlert/README.md

 ## Usage
 Overall, this provides a solid base for building a spoiler detection Chrome extension.
 For now it works pretty poorly, but in the future it might become more useful with more powerful models.

+You can look at the dataset format in the data folder, where I uploaded the file I used for evaluating the models.
+I used data_prep.ipynb notebook to prepare the data.

 ```pip install -r requirements.txt```
 If you want to use a GPU and pytorch doesn't detect it, you might want to run: ```conda install pytorch torchvision torchaudio cudatoolkit=11.3 -c pytorch```